 Another is its Star Start funding initiative to fund breakfast clubs in schools, with a focus in 2021 on those in London.

-The application submission deadlines are at the end of January, April, July and October.
+The latest application submission deadline is at the end of October.

 Revitalising Trusts Programme